The Ascending Passageway

 The conclusion is the slope of the ascending passageway is 26° 12´ 50" or 26,2139° or close to 14 1/5 seked RM.

-Section 5.4.4Calculation of where the ascending passageway meets the floor of the descending passageway, the "Point Of Interest" POI:
+Section 5.4.4Calculation of where the imaginary line of the ascending passageway meets the floor of the descending passageway, the location is called "Point Of Interest" POI:

 Let us have a closer look on the cross section between the ascending and descending passageways, (the length of b1 is in the lowest part of the ascending passageway only 2,05 cubits RM height to prevent the plug blocks to continue further down into the descending passageway.
 To make sure I calculated the angles and other lengths correctly I had to ignore this special height for the moment.
 The plug blocks are not shown in this figure.
 The length h1 is hypothetical):